 However, it is important to be aware that this will return all vulnerability status changes matching these rules.
 It is advisable to narrow the rule with further conditions.
 Additionally, you can create a similar alarm rule first to test the amount of responses it would generate when active before you use the rule to create Salesforce cases.Create a New Incident from an Alarm

-Use this action to open a new Salesforce incident for any event that satisfies the matching criteria.
+Use the action of creating a new issue from event-based orchestration to open a new Salesforce incident for any event that satisfies the matching criteria.

 At the bottom of the dialog box, set the Rule Condition parameters to specify the criteria for a matching alarm or event to trigger the rule.